Last Updated 12/20/2022

 There is also a long list of safety and legal issues to iron out before self-driving cars hit the road.
 In September 2017, the National Highway Traffic Safety Administration (NHTSA) presented, Automated Driving Systems: A Vision for Safety, as part of U.S. Department of Transportation's (DOT) multimodal efforts to support the safe introduction of automation technologies.
 In July 2018, the U.S. Department of Transportation (DOT) released the Comprehensive Management Plan for Automated Vehicle Initiatives as a response to the requirements in the Consolidated Appropriations Act, 2018 (Omnibus Bill) signed into law on March 23, 2018, directing the (DOT) to conduct research on the development of Automated Vehicles (AV).

-Currently, twenty-nine states and Washington D.C. have enacted legislation related to autonomous vehicles, while eleven governors issued executive orders regarding autonomous vehicles.
+Currently, forty-two states and Washington D.C. have enacted legislation related to autonomous vehicles.
 Getting the technology to make the vehicles is only half the challenge; the other half will be creating a legal, liability and regulatory framework to govern their use on public streets.

 Status: The NAIC Innovation and Technology (EX) Task Force is charged with monitoring emerging technologies like autonomous vehicles in the insurance sector.
 The Task Force provides a forum for discussion of innovation and technology developments in the insurance sector to provide resources for and educate state insurance regulators on how these developments impact consumer protection, insurer, and producer oversight.
 Additionally, the NAIC Center for Insurance Policy and Research (CIPR) held an Autonomous Vehicle forum in October 2018 and hosted a webinar, The Road Ahead for Autonomous Vehicles and Auto Insurance in December 2019.
 Both of these events provided insights on the future of insurance in the autonomous vehicle industry.